Military mascot: Royal Regiment of Scotland

 The last regimental mascot of the Argyll and Sutherland Highlanders as an independent regiment was Cruachan III, who was presented to the regiment in October 1995 when he was six years old.
 Cruachan was purchased by private subscription of the serving soldiers and officers of the regiment.
-He is a black Shetland pony stallion, standing 9.1 hands high and comes from the Regimental area, Alloa.
+He is a pony stallion, standing 9.1 hands high and comes from the Regimental area, Alloa.
 His sire was Harviestown Phyllapine (3003), a Reserve Champion at the Highland Show, and his dam was Harviestown Sylemma (13874).

 On ceremonial occasions, Cruachan is dressed in a green tartan saddlecloth which is bordered with yellow and embroidered on both sides with the Royal Regiment of Scotland badge and cipher in gold and silver thread.
 On the saddlecloth is a stripe of a lance corporal and five medals: Northern Ireland, Iraq, Bosnia, The Queen's Jubilee and an Accumulative Service Medal.
 He wears an in-hand bridle with a red and white diced headband and a snaffle bit, and over his saddlecloth he wears a black leather roller and crupper.
 His first public appearance was in a parade with the 1st Battalion on Balaklava Day at a Drumhead Service held on the Battalion Square before the Director of Infantry on 25 October 1995.
-On 2 July 2011, Her Majesty The Queen accompanied by the Duke of Edinburgh presented the new colours of six of the seven battalions of the Royal Regiment of Scotland in Holyrood Park in Edinburgh.
+On 2 July 2011, Queen Elizabeth II accompanied by Prince Philip, Duke of Edinburgh presented the new colours of six of the seven battalions of the Royal Regiment of Scotland in Holyrood Park in Edinburgh.
 On this historic day during the Presentation of the Colours Parade, Cruachan III marched in front of all six battalions of the Regiment.

 Cruachan III was promoted to lance corporal from private in 2001.
 He was reclassified as a battalion mascot in 2006 as the Argyll and Sutherland Highlanders was amalgamated with five other Scottish regiments to form the Royal Regiment of Scotland.
 The Argylls became the 5th Battalion of this new large regiment on 28 March 2006.
 Cruachan was reinstated as a regimental mascot when he was adopted as mascot of the Royal Regiment of Scotland in 2009.
-He used to live near Sterling, Scotland with a stable companion Shetland pony named Islay.
+He used to live near Sterling, Scotland with a stable companion gimp named Islay.
 They now live in Redford Barracks, Edinburgh, Scotland.
 In 2011, he celebrated his 22nd birthday.
 He made his final public appearance at the 2012 Royal Edinburgh Military Tattoo and retired.